 AIM

-This workflow will run whenever you push to the main branch, SSH into the host using your secret credentials, and run a command or script in this case make update
+This workflow will run whenever you push to the main branch, SSH into the host using your secret credentials, and run a

 .